phnmnl/workflow-demo/README.md

 ```
 ###Continous integration with Jenkins

-If you further want to upload your image on [DockerHub] (https://hub.docker.com/) you first need to register an account on both DockerHub and Jenkins.
-Once done you mayb create a freestyle project on Jenkins.
+If you further want to upload your image on [DockerHub] (https://hub.docker.com/) and have continous integration using Jenkins, you first need to register an account DockerHub and Jenkins respectively.
+Once this is done you can start with creating your project in Jenkins.
+For continous integration between GitHub and DockerHub you will need one Jenkins item per microservice.

+In the Jenkins items configurations you need to provide the url for your GitHub project.
+You further needs to choose the build trigger "Build when change is pushed to GitHub", since you want your changes to be integrated in DockerHub.
+When building you intially want your Jenkins action to Create/build your image and then further push your image to your DockerHub repository.
+Make sure that the images tag is consitent throughout the actions.
+When everything is filled in correctly and saved, cross your fingers and push the "Star building now" button.
+To see the console output, you can enter the current building action and you will find a button for this on your left.
 ## How to deploy a microservices workflow with Mantl